Cadac Group played a key role in the successful implementation of Autodesk Vault.

 Our vision for engineering document management is based on our customers’ experiences and Cadac Group’s expertise.
 We are ISO 9001 certified and, as such, we need to have all these aspects under control.
 It's not just for us.
 Our customers get a direct benefit from effective quality control and clear audit trails for document flows.

-We have a yearly audit to analyze all aspects of our technical document production.
+We have a yearly audit to analyse all aspects of our technical document production.
 We wanted to upgrade the production process for these documents.
 Processing and updating comments on our documents also had to be traceable within an audit trail.
 We needed to show who made what comment when and what was done about that comment.
 These two steps would not only benefit us internally, but would also deliver better quality for our customers.

 From Autodesk Vault to SharePoint